White Sox vs. Mariners Prediction

-The White Sox will send Jonathan Cannon to the mound for Wednesday’s contest against the Mariners.
-The Mariners will counter with Bryce Miller.
-With the Mariners listed as a home favorite and the total sitting at 7.5 runs, what is the smart play from Seattle?
+The White Sox will send Garrett Crochet to the mound for Thursday’s contest against the Mariners.
+The Mariners will counter with Luis Castillo.
+With the Mariners listed as a home favorite and the total sitting at 6.5 runs, what is the best bet from Seattle?

 Game Matchup & Betting Odds